BlockProgram/official/_posts/2020-01-05-Technology-Oriented.md

     3) A nomadic lifestyle
   </li>
   <p>
-    It's to me the most crucial thing about the job of web developer and similar positions;
+    It's to me a very important aspect about the job of web developer and similar positions;
     you can travel the world and work remotely with ease.
   </p>
 </div>